EDCD/EDDI/VoiceAttack.md

 This function only supports integers, booleans, decimals and strings as state values.
 The name of the value will be altered if necessary to ensure that it is all lower-case, and that spaces are replace by underscores.
 For example, if you attempt to store a state variable "My variable" it will be stored as "my_variable".

+State variables are made available in VoiceAttack with the prefix 'EDDI state'.
+For example, to access the text variable stored in the last paragraph you would use '{TXT:EDDI state my_variable}'.

 Please note that state is transient, and is purposefully not persisted beyond the running instance of EDDI.
 This means that every time you start VoiceAttack the state will be empty.

 ## Events